trove-equity/engineering/README.md

    prompt after that step to continue the setup.

 ## Troubleshooting
-If you encounter any issues during the setup process, here are some common solutions:
+Common problems:

-Permission Issues: Make sure you have the necessary permissions to run the script and install software on your laptop.
+- Permission Issues: Make sure you have the necessary permissions to run the script and install software on your laptop.

-## Contact Information
-If you encounter any issues that are not covered in this guide, please notify the Dev Platform Team for further assistance.
+Otherwise, please reach out to the Developer Platform team if you get stuck!